FanzhouKong/Libgen_stable/README.md

 * curated library - the curated libraries
 * figures - saved figures (if any)

-It will also print out the full directory to your workspace.
+It will  print out the full directory to your workspace [the_director_of_your_workspace].
 Please use it in the following section.
 #### Standard list preparation
 The standard list mainly composes of 3 columns: name, inchikey, and mix label (the file names of the spectra).
 Please refer to the sample standard list in the sample_data folder, and please do not change the column name.